Private boat trip

 The 70 guestrooms at this hotel offer satellite television, air-conditioning, direct-dial telephones, wireless Internet access, and private bathrooms with bathrobes.

 Guests of the Hotel Almudaina Palma can make use of a complimentary daily breakfast.
-Further amenities of the hotel include 24-hour reception, a television lounge, a restaurant, complimentary wireless Internet access throughout the premises, and a bar.
+Further amenities of the hotel include 24-hour reception, a television lounge, a restaurant, complimentary wireless Internet access throughout the premises, and a bar on the rooftop terrace.
+More modest than Palma’s other rooftop terraces, you’ll be pleased to know that the drinks here are much more affordable allowing you to leave without having broken the bank.

 Set sail on a private boat trip in Palma Bay, with full-day and half-day options available.